 To understand the above results, keep in mind the following dependencies:

-- The CNB card is an obvious no-brainer since it offers up to $1,000 per year in airline fee credits for $400.
+- The Ritz card is an obvious no-brainer for me since it offers many perks that I highly value.
 As a result, other cards that offering duplicative benefits were not valued as highly.
 For example, I don’t value getting Priority Pass from any of the other cards since this one gives me Priority Pass with unlimited guests.
-If rumors about CNB card changes really happen (see this post for details), the math on the CNB card will change a lot.
-That said, I also have the Ritz card which has similar features, so losing the CNB card might not drastically change my valuations of other cards besides the Ritz card.

 - After analyzing both the consumer and business versions of the Amex Platinum card, I realized that the consumer card was closer to a keeper this year, so I zeroed out the duplicate benefits on the business tab.
 For example, there’s no advantage to having two cards that offer Emergency medical evacuation.

-- Similarly, the values I assigned to the Delta Reserve business card assume one already has the consumer card, so some of the card’s benefits were zeroed out.
+- Similarly, the values I assigned to the Delta Reserve consumer card assume one already has the business card, so some of the card’s benefits were zeroed out.

 Also keep in mind: